ms/buildtogether.tech/process/index.md

     or three, but it probably won't be off by a factor of ten.
 Even if it is, it's better than no guess at all.

-Remember: the more estimating you do the better you'll get, but only if you compare what actually happened to what you predicted.
+The more estimating you do the better you'll get, but only if you compare what actually happened to what you predicted.
 No feedback: no improvement.

 ## Cutting Corners

-A schedule's primary purpose is not to tell you what you're supposed to be doing on any given day, but to tell you when you should start cutting corners.
+A schedule's primary purpose is not to tell you what you're supposed to be doing on any given day, but to tell you when you should start <span i="cutting corners">cutting corners</span>.
 Suppose that you have ten weeks in order to accomplish some task.
 Five weeks after you start, you've only done the first four weeks' worth of work.
 You have several options:

 Denial.
 :   This is very popular but doesn't actually solve the problem.